 Whether you’ve missed payments on a credit card or claimed bankruptcy, having bad credit can affect many aspects of your finances.
 When your credit score dips below 600, you have bad credit.
-As a result, many lenders will be less likely to approve a loan because they’re concerned that you won’t be able to pay them back.
+Many lenders will be less likely to approve bad credit loans because they’re concerned that you won’t be able to pay them back.
 They don’t want to be left in the red.

 While some lenders will flat-out refuse to give you a loan if your credit score is low, others will agree to work with you.
 But this will come at a cost.
-Your interest rates will be high — often over 20 percent.
+Interest rates for bad credit loans are high — often over 20 percent.

 So How Can I Get a Loan With Bad Credit?

 When you need a personal loan, either in the long term to pay off debt or in the short term to cover your bills, be wary of predatory scams.
 For example, payday loans are notorious for trapping people in a vicious cycle of debt in which they’re unable to shake the need for fast cash.
 Even so, there are ways to get a loan with bad credit: